Climate and Average Weather Year Round in Ventura California, United States

 Based on the tourism score, the best time of year to visit Ventura for warm-weather activities is from mid June to late September.

-The warm season lasts for 3.5 months, from June 27 to October 11, with an average daily high temperature above 73°F. The hottest day of the year is August 24, with an average high of 76°F and low of 61°F.
+The warm season lasts for 3.5 months, from June 27 to October 11, with an average daily high temperature above 73°F. The hottest month of the year in Ventura is August, with an average high of 76°F and low of 61°F.

-The cool season lasts for 4.2 months, from November 30 to April 7, with an average daily high temperature below 66°F. The coldest day of the year is December 25, with an average low of 46°F and high of 64°F.
+The cool season lasts for 4.2 months, from November 30 to April 7, with an average daily high temperature below 66°F. The coldest month of the year in Ventura is December, with an average low of 46°F and high of 65°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.